-I have been working as an Employer Engagement Manager with risual Education for over 3 years.
+I have been working as an Employers Engagement Manager with risual Education for over 3 years.
 In this time I have spoken to a large number of employers who are looking to recruit and fill their talent pipeline for the future.
 I work with micro businesses at one end of the scale through to large multinationals.
 Clearly the needs of these organisations vary significantly when it comes to the sort of people they are looking to attract.
 However, there are a few recurring themes during my conversations which I find very interesting.

 Employers I have worked with for the last few years always comment on their perception of candidates soft skills following interviews.
 Although it can be difficult to assess some soft skills during the recruitment process candidates do have an opportunity to demonstrate their written communication when they apply and oral communication during an interview.